JorgeBarbancho/React-RandomColorPicker/README.md

 # React-RandomColorPicker
-A random color picker app buil in React
+A random color picker app built in React